hackclub/hackclub/workshops/dodge/README.md

 Much like how we made the player move by changing its position incrementally, we'll modifying the position of the enemy within the `draw()` function.

 Let's make it come towards the player, and have it drop down to the bottom of the canvas.
+Add this line after the code that makes the player move:

 ```js
 enemy.position.y = enemy.position.y + 1;